 The Content & Privacy section gives you a large number of settings regarding which type of web content they can view, what they can do with Game Center games, which stores they can access, and which age ratings content for them is allowed, and many other options.
 Check this section carefully, and remember that these settings also apply to an iOS device that your children use.

-If you click the Options button because the sidebar, you can choose to share these settings across devices used by the same person.
+If you enable Share across devices, these settings will apply to all devices used by the same person.
 You can also set a Screen Time passcode, which allows you to override limitations easily.
 So if your child has to finish their homework, and needs to use Safari, but is out of time, you can enter the passcode to give them more time.

-While you may create accounts for users who will be accessing your Mac for a long time, you may also temporarily create an account for, for example, a friend who is staying with you for a week, or a temporary employee.
-When they no longer need access to this Mac, click their account in the user list, then click the – icon to delete it.
-Note that this deletes all files that they have saved in their home folder.
+While you may create accounts for users who will be accessing your Mac for a long time, you may also temporarily create an account for, say, a friend who is staying with you for a week or a temporary employee.
+When they no longer need access to this Mac, click the i icon next to their account in the user list, then click Delete User to delete it.
+You’ll be given an option to save all their files in a disk image, leave their home folder in the Users folder, or delete the home folder.

 While most Mac users only have a single account on their computers, it can be useful to create additional accounts for friends, family, or coworkers.
 This is easy to do, and all of your files are secure even when another user works on your Mac.